AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 * Update the predefined Granite workflow (video assets) queue worker threads.
 * Update the predefined Granite transient workflow (images and non-video assets) queue worker threads.
-* Update the the maximum upload connections to the Dynamic Media Classic (Scene7) server.
+* Update the the maximum upload connections to the Dynamic Media Classic server.

 #### Updating the Granite Transient Workflow queue {#updating-the-granite-transient-workflow-queue}

-The Granite Transit Workflow queue is used for the **DAM Update Asset** workflow.
+The Granite Transit Workflow queue is used for the [!UICONTROL DAM Update Asset] workflow.
 In Dynamic Media, it is used for image ingestion and processing.

 To update the Granite Transient Workflow queue:

-1. Navigate to [https://&lt;server&gt;/system/console/configMgr](http://localhost:4502/system/console/configMgr) and search for **Queue: Granite Transient Workflow Queue**.
+1. Navigate to [https://&lt;server&gt;/system/console/configMgr](http://localhost:4502/system/console/configMgr) and search for [!UICONTROL Queue: Granite Transient Workflow Queue].

    >[!NOTE]
    >
    >A text search is necessary instead of a direct URL because the OSGi PID is dynamically generated.

-1. In the **Maximum Parallel Jobs** field, change the number to the desired value.
+1. In the [!UICONTROL Maximum Parallel Jobs] field, change the number to the desired value.

    By default, the maximum number of parallel jobs depends on the number of available CPU cores.
 For example, on a 4-core server, it assigns 2 worker threads.
 (A value between 0.0 and 1.0 is ratio based, or any numbers greater than 1 will assign the number of worker threads.)

-   Adobe recommends that 32 **Maximum Parallel Jobs** be configured to adequately support heavy upload of files to Dynamic Media Classic (Scene7).
+   Adobe recommends that 32 [!UICONTROL Maximum Parallel Jobs] be configured to adequately support heavy upload of files to Dynamic Media Classic.

    ![](assets/chlimage_1.jpeg)

-1. Tap **Save**.
+1. Tap **[!UICONTROL Save]**.

 #### Updating the Granite Workflow queue {#updating-the-granite-workflow-queue}

 The Granite Workflow queue is used for non-transient workflows.
-In Dynamic Media, it used to to process video with the **Dynamic Media Encode Video** workflow.
+In Dynamic Media, it used to to process video with the [!UICONTROL Dynamic Media Encode Video] workflow.

 **To update the Granite Workflow queue:**

-1. Navigate to `https://<server>/system/console/configMgr` and search for **Queue: Granite Workflow Queue**.
+1. Navigate to `https://<server>/system/console/configMgr` and search for [!UICONTROL Queue: Granite Workflow Queue].

    >[!NOTE]
    >
    >A text search is necessary instead of a direct URL because the OSGi PID is dynamically generated.

-1. In the **Maximum Parallel Jobs** field, change the number to the desired value.
+1. In the [!UICONTROL Maximum Parallel Jobs] field, change the number to the desired value.

    By default, the maximum number of parallel jobs depends on the number of available CPU cores.
 For example, on a 4-core server, it assigns 2 worker threads.
 (A value between 0.0 and 1.0 is ratio based, or any numbers greater than 1 will assign the number of worker threads.)